Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 - Living in Calgary means living with winter.
 Snowfall per year on average is 127 cm (50 inches).
 There can be a few -30 Celsius (below -22 °F) days, but Chinooks help everyone get through winter.

-- Calgary's job market is heavily dependent on the oil and gas industry, although the City has made diversification a priority.
+- Calgary's job market is still influenced by the oil and gas industry, although the City has made diversification a priority.

 - Traffic and road construction are often common complaints among Calgarians, but it's not as bad as Vancouver or Toronto.